dotnet/core/samples/linker-instructions.md

 There are two straightforward approaches to determining the code size reduction provided by the linker.

 * Publish an application with the linker enabled and pass the `/p:ShowLinkerSizeComparison=true` flag.
 The output will describe the benefit.
 For example:
-  * `dotnet publish -c release -r osx-x64 -o out /p:ShowLinkerSizeComparison=true`
+  * `dotnet publish -c Release -r osx-x64 -o out /p:ShowLinkerSizeComparison=true`
 * Publish an application two different ways:
-  * `dotnet publish -c release -r linux-x64 -o linkedapp`
+  * `dotnet publish -c Release -r linux-x64 -o linkedapp`
-  * `dotnet publish -c release -r linux-x64 -o notlinkedapp /p:LinkDuringPublish=false`
+  * `dotnet publish -c Release -r linux-x64 -o notlinkedapp /p:LinkDuringPublish=false`

 Note: The `osx-x64` and `linux-x64` runtime IDs are used in the examples above.
 Feel free to use any runtime ID that you would like, such as `win-x64`.